madskull0101/madskull0101/README.md

 - 😄 Pronouns he/him
 - ⚡ Fun fact: I don't care about you

-You can add this table to your `README.md` file to showcase the technologies you use in your projects, providing a quick overview for anyone who visits your GitHub profile.
-You can customize it to fit your specific stack.
 Passionate and detail-oriented Java Full Stack Developer with over 1 year of experience in designing, developing, and deploying robust web applications.
 Proficient in Java, Spring Boot, and Hibernate for backend development, along with a solid understanding of front-end technologies like HTML, CSS, JavaScript, and popular frameworks such as Angular and React.

 Skilled in creating responsive, user-friendly interfaces and ensuring seamless integration with RESTful APIs.
 Adept at working in Agile environments and collaborating with cross-functional teams to deliver high-quality software solutions on time.
 Committed to continuous learning and keeping up with industry trends to enhance development practices.